darkn3to/prisoners_dilemma/README.md

 ```
 to run the game.
 <br><br>
-Furthermore, one can also add more strategies in ```cmd strategies.h``` to implement unique decision-making approaches.
+Furthermore, one can also add more strategies in ```strategies.h``` to implement unique decision-making approaches.